-RHA serves as a governing board for all residential students on campus as well as a programming board, forum for addressing concerns in the residence halls, and many other issues pertaining to residential life at Siena.
+RHA serves as a governing board for all residential students on campus as well as a programming board, forum for addressing concerns in the residence halls, and many other issues pertaining to Residential Life at Siena.

 RAs are student leaders who live in the residence halls and ensure a safe, comfortable, and fun living and learning environment for residents.
 RAs are responsible for implementing programs around a variety of areas vital to the overall development and growth of our students.
 Additional information about becoming an RA can be obtained by selecting the link above.

 The "First-year Leadership Institute" program was created to allow first-year students with an interest in leadership and leadership development to meet and learn more about the various leadership opportunities that exist here at Siena College.
 Students enrolled in the FLI program will begin to explore and actively participate in their own development as student leaders.
-Students will have the opportunity to develop new relationships with their classmates as well as many members of the Siena College professional staff, including their instructors (professional staff members in the Office of Residential Life) and guest lecturers from other campus departments.
+Students will have the opportunity to develop new relationships with their classmates as well as many members of the Siena College professional staff, including their instructors (professional staff members in the Office of Community Living) and guest lecturers from other campus departments.

 The Sophomore Year Experience Program is a series of programs and workshops specifically targeted to our sophomore students, who are in need of experiences that will help them begin to focus their personal and professional goals for the remainder of their time at Siena and beyond.
 Additional information about the Sophomore Year Experience Program can be obtained by selecting the link above.